How to Enable Hybrid Sleep on Windows 11

 Command Line Configuration

-You can force power settings using the command line. ⚠️ Admin privileges required: Open Command Prompt as Administrator and use the official Microsoft Powercfg documentation as a guide.
+You can also adjust power settings using the command line. ⚠️ Admin privileges required: Open Command Prompt as Administrator and use the official Microsoft Powercfg documentation as a guide.

 Use this command to check if hibernation is enabled, which is required for Hybrid Sleep: